Did you lose money investing with Hector May (CRD# 323779)?

-Galvin Legal is launching an investigation on behalf of investors who may have suffered losses investing money with Hector May.
-If you suffered losses investing with Hector May, then Galvin Legal may be able to help you recover your losses in a Financial Industry Regulatory Authority (“FINRA“) arbitration claim.
+Galvin Legal, PLLC is launching an investigation on behalf of investors who may have suffered losses investing with Hector May.
+If you suffered losses investing with Hector May, then Galvin Legal, PLLC may be able to help you recover your losses in a Financial Industry Regulatory Authority (“FINRA“) arbitration claim.

 Some investors know that FINRA’s BrokerCheck reports contain helpful information about the background of financial advisers.
 Most do not know, however, that the information in BrokerCheck reports come from a regulatory database that FINRA shares with state and federal securities regulators.
 FINRA omits certain important information from the BrokerCheck reports that it makes publicly available, but makes the information available to some state securities regulators, such as Florida’s.